Hisham Zubari, GEO 2020 Chairman, shares what’s in store at GEO 2020 what lies ahead for the industry.

 Over 4,050 geoscientists from 53 countries converged in Bahrain at GEO 2018 for 4 days of strategic dialogue and business opportunities.

-For full conference and exhibition timings, click here
+To see the full timings for conference and exhibition, click here

 Informa Markets BAHRAIN+973 17 550033[email protected]

 AAPG Middle East & AfricaDUBAI+971 4 3724201[email protected]

 +65 6233 6688[email protected]